+Mojo Film and Studio12 combined the strengths of 15 young people to produce the film March of the Robots.
 A giant robot has been discovered in Leeds.
 The robot needs help.
 After many attempts from our young actor he can’t help the new arrival.
-Little to his knowledge he need music to march once again.
+Little to his knowledge he needs music to march once again.

 Based on Yorkshire writer Ted Hughes the Iron Man, the 7 day masterclass had a chance to work with professional animators and industry professionals to develop the story.
 The group was made up of young graduates and young disadvantaged people.
 Side by side they produced an exceptional production using the Studio12 facility in the Leeds Central Library.
 The young people got real experience of industry production software, hardware and expertise to rival any Hollywood production.